KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Breathwork by yashatgit](https://github.com/yashatgit/MMM-Breathwork)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Brewdog by jsteel715](https://github.com/jsteel715/MMM-Brewdog)